Privacy Policy

 Email: poststelle@lfd.niedersachsen.de

-§ 4 Terms of use in connection with data protection
+§ 4 Terms of Use in relation to data protection

 4.1 Registration and conditions of use

-Registration is required to use the suchtsuch.expert platform.
-The user assures that they have provided all necessary information correctly and that they are authorised to use the platform.
-Use of the platform requires the provision of certain personal data that is technically and contractually necessary for registration, login and range of functions.
+Registration is required to use the suchen.expert platform.
+The user warrants that they have provided all necessary information correctly and are authorised to use the platform.
+Use of the platform requires the provision of certain personal data which is technically and contractually necessary for registration, login and the range of functions.

-4.2 Obligation to provide correct and up-to-date information
+4.2 Obligation to provide accurate and up-to-date information

-The user undertakes to provide correct, truthful and up-to-date personal data during registration and when using the platform.
-The user must immediately update any changes in their profile.
+The user undertakes to provide accurate, truthful and up-to-date personal data during registration and throughout their continued use of the platform.
+The user must immediately update any changes in their profile themselves.

-If the user voluntarily makes information or content (e.g. name, profile details, advertisements, texts, images, reviews) publicly available, this may be viewed, saved or redistributed by other users and, depending on the visibility settings, also by internet users.
-The user is responsible for any information they voluntarily publish.
+Where the user voluntarily makes information or content (e.g. name, profile details, listings, texts, images, reviews) publicly accessible, this may be viewed, stored or shared by other users and – depending on visibility settings – also by internet users.
+The user bears responsibility for information published voluntarily.

 4.4 Restriction on deletion